 - Remember that even though digital advertising can be more cost effective than traditional media, it isn’t free.
 Set realistic ad budgets, tweak when need be, and see the direct bookings roll in.

-In the competitive hotel industry, finding the perfect marketing balance can be difficult.
+In the competitive hotel industry, finding the perfect hotel marketing balance can be difficult.
 Use the above elements in your hotel marketing plan to drive direct bookings, defend your reputation, and improve the overall guest experience.